jfitzusu/math4610/Midterm/exam_questions_1.md

     $$$
     Write a brief explanation of the formula in terms the increment, $$h$$, the constant, $$C$$, and how to compute these parameters.
 Use an example like Newton's method for finding roots of functions.

 The formula puts a maximum bound on our error term.
-As we usually don't care about the actual value of the error, because calculating it could be more work than it's worth, we usually take all extraneous terms not related to step size and shove them into a constant, in this case, C. What we really care about is how fast our error shrinks.
+As we usually don't care about the actual value of the error, because calculating it could be more work than it's worth, we usually take all extraneous terms not related to step size and shove them into a constant, in this case, C (which will often depend of the value of our function and it's derivatives at certain points).
+What we really care about is how fast our error shrinks.
 This will usually be mostly determined by the changes in our step size h.
 The p in this equation represents this relationship, between step size and error.
 The larger p is, the faster the error shrinks when we decrease our step size, and the faster out sytem will converge.

 Computing these is usually done with taylor series.
 In the case of newtons method...

 14. Discuss the pros and cons of using the Trapezoid rule for approximating definite integrals.
 Pros:
   Converges quadratically
-  Only Needs n+1 funciton evaluations (when usin gcomposite).
+  Only Needs n+1 funciton evaluations (when using composite).
   Perfect accuracy for linear systems.
   Same function evaluations, but technically less work than Simpson's due to no multiplicaiton of terms.